 Initial Inspection

-An initial inspection must take place to ensure that the unit passes Housing Quality Standards (HQS) before assistance can begin.
+An initial inspection must take place to ensure that the unit passes HQS before assistance can begin.
 An initial inspection is conducted once the Request for Tenancy Approval is processed.
-Landlords are typically notified by telephone for initial HQS inspection appointments.

 If a unit fails the initial inspection, the owner may have up to 30 days to complete all repairs and call the Inspections Office to schedule a reinspection.
 If the unit fails the second inspection, the intended contract will be canceled and the family will be required to select another unit.

-An annual inspection determines that the unit continues to meet Housing Quality Standards (HQS) and must be conducted within 12 months of the anniversary date of the last full inspection.
-The family is notified that it is a family obligation to allow the Housing Department to inspect the unit at reasonable times with reasonable notice (24 CFR 982.51(d)).
+A biennial inspection determines that the unit continues to meet HQS and must be conducted within 24 months of the last full inspection.
+The family is notified that it is a family obligation to allow the Housing Department to inspect the unit at reasonable times with reasonable notice.

 Landlords and tenants are responsible for providing access as scheduled.
-The family and owner are notified of the date and time of the annual inspection appointment by mail.
+The family and owner are notified of the date and time of the biennial inspection appointment.
 If a unit fails the first inspection, the landlord and/or the tenant will complete all repairs within 30 calendar days as determined by the Housing Inspector (24 hours if the defect is life-threatening or required for livability).

 No shows are considered a failed inspection.